catalingavan/logbee.Documentation/source/on-premises/logBee-frontend/configuration.rst

 LogBeeFrontendDomain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The domain of the logBee.Frontend application.
+The domain of the logbee.Frontend application.
 This value is used in multiple places:

 - when generating the HTML titles
 - when sending alert emails, as the sender value (``no-reply@logbee.dev``)